 Discovered in: 1800 AD; by Colonel Colin Mackenzie

 Intrigued much?
 Then you’re surely going to love a visit to these ancient lost cities in India.
 Wait no more!
 Plan a holiday in India and visit these amazing destinations.
+You can also get your itinerary optimized according to your preferences and enjoy vacationing like never before.

 Disclaimer: TravelTriangle claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own the rights to any of the images, and do not wish them to appear on TravelTriangle, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.